sighupio/fury-distribution/docs/COMPATIBILITY_MATRIX.md

 ## Maintained releases

-Below is a table with the KFD releases that are under active maintenance and their compatibility with current Kubernetes versions.
+Next is a table with the KFD releases that are under active maintenance and their compatibility with current Kubernetes versions.

-For a complete list of all KFD releases and their compatibility with Kubernetes versions please see the [unmaintained releases section](#unmaintained-releases-) below.
+For a complete list of all KFD releases and their compatibility with Kubernetes versions please see the [unmaintained releases section](#unmaintained-releases-%EF%B8%8F) below.

 ℹ️ **Use the latest patch release for your desired version whenever it's possible**.
 See [the versioning file](VERSIONING.md) for more information.